-Students with their partner will narrow their choices from step five to just one concept and will begin planning their exhibit.
-Students will create the exhibit out of clay which will be provided by the teacher and done in class.
+Students with their partner will narrow their choices from step five to just one topic and will begin planning their memorial.
+Students will make a model or drawing of the memorial using available art materials.

-Students will spend a day in class working on the clay.
-If the school has access to a kiln it can be used otherwise they clay can simply harden naturally.

-Students should work on a two-page write up in which they answer the following questions:
+Students should work on a 1-2 page write up in which they answer the following questions:

-Why did you choose the person/event/issue to memorialize?
+Why did you choose the person/group/institution/event to memorialize?

 Describe your memorial in detail.
 How large will it be, what colors will be used, what shape is it, etc. This is a chance for the less artistic students to fully explain their concept even if it cannot be effected by their hand.

-Where will your memorial be displayed?
+Where will your memorial be displayed and why?
 This question demands a geographical answer (what city) as well as a more specific indication (in a park, in front of City Hall, etc.)

-After students’ work is final, it should be displayed in a gallery walk.
+EXTENSION: After students’ work is final, it should be displayed in a gallery walk.
 Other classes from the school can be invited to expose more students to the concepts from Genius of Freedom.
-The gallery should be carefully set up chronologically or by concept and students work should be treated seriously.
+The gallery should be carefully set up chronologically or by concept, and students’ work should be treated seriously.